Apollo1840/Data-Analysis-Tools/README.md

 Those data-analysis tools are designed based on existed tools.
 I use them to simplify some task during the data analysis process.

-> the DATs based on pandas are predecessors of library Bamboo, which is currently not published useful data-analysis tool.
+> The DATs based on pandas are predecessors of library Bamboo, which is currently not published useful data-analysis tool.

 > Project Athena will need some classes and functions from this repository.